JonCooperWorks/harness/README.md

 **Execution requires all three:**
 - ✓ Exploit encrypted with pentester's public key
-- ✓ Valid client signature on expiration + execution arguments
+- ✓ Valid client signature on encrypted payload hash + expiration + execution arguments
 - ✓ Expiration has not passed

 Arguments are automatically extracted from approved package (signed by client).
 Cannot override or change arguments.